 This can help us determine how much compensation you’re owed in damages, and how much you will request.

-If you or a loved one has been badly hurt in a car accident, contact Morgan & Morgan today.
+If you or a loved one has been badly hurt in a motor vehicle crash, contact Morgan & Morgan today.
 The statute of limitation for filing a personal injury lawsuit in Louisiana is only one year, so don’t hesitate.
-Fill out our free case review form.